 /msg chanserv register #channel password description

 Above is an example of how you would register a channel with the IRC server.
-Keep in mind for this command to work you must have already registered your nick with the nickserv command.
+For this command to work, you must have already registered your nick with the nickserv command.
 In this example, you would replace "#channel" with the name of the channel you want to register (keep the #).
 Replace password with the password you want to use for the channel, and finally the description of the channel.

 /msg chanserv access #channel add user level

 Above is an example of how you can set other users to different levels allowing other users to help control your channel.
 In the above example, you would replace "#channel" with the channel you registered earlier and "user" with the name of another user who is registered with nickserv.
 The final entry "level" is used to denote user level, with 10 being the highest and 0 being the lowest.
 Typing "/msg chanserv help access levels" displays a listing of the levels and what they mean.

 /chanserv akick #computerhope add *!*@*computerhope.com Not allowed in chat

 In the example above, this command would add an auto kick for users coming from computerhope.com with a message "Not allowed in chat."